idianal/personal-site/posts/2016/a-simple-example-of-big-o-analysis.md

 ---
 layout: post.njk
-title: A Simple Example of Big-O Analysis
+title: "A Simple Example of Big-O Analysis"
 date: 2016-05-09
+description: "Big-O notation can reveal differences in algorithmic efficiency between function implementations.
+This type of efficiency matters especially as input size grows."
 ---

 What makes an algorithm better than another?
 One measure is Big-O.